About me

 Key tools and technologies #

-Professionally, I have mainly worked with oXygen XML Editor integrated with web-based Composite Content Management Systems (CCMSs) that support DITA XML.
-I am also familiar with the RST format and I have had an opportunity to work with Author-it.
+Professionally, I have mainly utilized oXygen XML Editor integrated with web-based Composite Content Management Systems (CCMSs) that support DITA XML.
+Additionally, I have extensive experience with the industry-standard DITA XML, oXygen XML Editor, and GitHub Desktop stack.
+I am also familiar with the RST format and have worked with Author-it.
+For internal documentation, I have mainly used Confluence and Markdown in various README files.

-For personal purposes, I use Visual Studio Code, GitHub, and Markdown.
-I generate content with Hugo and publish it with GitHub Pages and GitHub Actions.
-Formerly, I used Jekyll to generate static sites.
+In my personal projects, I rely on Visual Studio Code, GitHub, and Markdown.
+I generate content with Hugo and publish it using GitHub Pages and GitHub Actions.
+Previously, I have utilized Jekyll for static sites generation.

 Coder #

-I am a self-taught coder and a fan of Stack Overflow.
-Currently, I develop my side projects on my own and collaborate with software developers at work.
-My IDE of choice is Visual Studio Code.
-I can quit Vim if needed.
+I am a self-taught coder.
+Currently, I develop my side projects independently and collaborate with software developers at work.
+My IDE of choice is Visual Studio Code, though I can switch to Vim and quit it if needed.

-I won’t lie, I prompt Bing for inspiration from time to time.
-I’ve found it extremely helpful for composing shell scripts that run in my homelab.
+I won’t lie—I prompt AI for inspiration from time to time.
+I have found it extremely helpful for composing shell scripts that run in my homelab and for GitHub Actions.

 Technologies #